 The second mistake introduced by historians is the 1841 date.
 In the letters by Bellier-Beaumont and Lépervanche, both state that they are unsure about exactly when the events transpired.
 This makes sense, Lépervanche’s letter came a decade after the fact, while Bellier-Beaumont was discussing events that had transpired some 20 years before.
 On the 17th February 1861, Bellier writes “Although I have before me the draft of the note that, in time I sent to the editor of the country’s first newspaper, Mr. de Montmarqué, having neglected to date it, I cannot tell you very precisely the year of the discovery.
 But if you want to know it exactly, consult the diary written by Mr. de Montmerqué from 1840 to 1842.
 My memories and those of the young black man, author of the discovery, point us to 1841”.
 Historians have simplified this into making the 1841 date a fact.
 We must consider that the arrival on Réunion island of the recipient of this letter, Mr. Montmerqué, is recorded by the local newspapers to have occurred on 12 September 1842 (as Montmerquier), and he did not start being involved as an editor for the local paper Feuille Hebdomadaire until early 1843.
-Therefore, Bellier-Beaumont’s letter to the editor was sent end of 1842 or, more likely, on or after 1843.
-The discrepancy in dates may explain why no one has been able to locate this letter among the local newspapers of the time.
-I personally searched in issues of the Annales du Comité D’Agriculture, Feuille Hebdomadaire and L’indicateur colonial de l’île Bourbon, (the latter two afterwards were fused becoming Le Moniteur) from the years 1839 to 1843, and found no references to Edmond, Bellier-Beaumont or Lépervanche in association with Vanilla.
+Therefore, Bellier-Beaumont’s letter to the editor was sent at the end of 1842 or, more likely, on or after 1843.
+The discrepancy in dates may explain why no one has been able to locate this letter in the local newspapers of the time.
+I personally searched in issues of the Annales du Comité D’Agriculture, Feuille Hebdomadaire and L’indicateur colonial de l’île Bourbon, (the latter two afterward were fused, becoming Le Moniteur) from the years 1839 to 1843 and found no references to Edmond, Bellier-Beaumont or Lépervanche in association with Vanilla.